 What do you need before you start on the application?
 First, you’ll need identification.
 There are spaces for your driver’s license and social security number—if this information is not already on file.
 Second, a valid hunter education card is required for anyone born on or after January 1, 1949.
 Next, you’ll need a Customer Identification number (CID); this is a unique identification number provided by Colorado Parks and Wildlife.
 If you’ve applied for or purchased a license previously, you already have one.
-Look at the top of your previous licenses (blue in color), including small game and fishing licenses, for your CID.
+Look at the top of your previous licenses (green in color), including small game and fishing licenses, for your CID.
 If you received a Big Game Brochure in the mail, look on the label—your CID is printed above your name.

 Don’t have a CID?
 Don’t worry, you’ll get one through this process.
 Just fill out the bottom portion of the application with your personal information.

 After you filled out your hunt code in the first space, you notice there are 3 more spaces following.
 You’re able to apply for up to 4 different hunt code choices.
 If a license for the hunt code you want to hunt is no longer available, your additional choices provide you with some alternatives to draw a limited license.
 You also need to be aware of the different types of licenses available.
-For elk, Colorado offers either-sex, which allows you to harvest either a bull or a cow, bull tags, and cow tags.
+For elk, Colorado may offer either-sex, which allows you to harvest either a bull or a cow, bull tags, and cow tags.
 As discussed above, the ‘E-E’ designates an either-sex license.
 Bull licenses are designated by ‘E-M’ and cow licenses by ‘E-F.’

 At this point, you may be asking how many elk licenses you can buy.
 There are 3 different classifications of licenses: List A, List B, and List C. You can have more than one elk license if at least one is a List B license.
 You are only able to obtain a single license that allows you to take an antlered animal of any species.
-If you apply for an either sex license for the first season, and are not successful in the limited drawing, you may purchase an over-the-counter license for the second or third rifle seasons.
+If you apply for an either-sex license for the first season and are not successful in the limited drawing, you may purchase an over-the-counter license for the second or third rifle seasons.
 The only difference from the previously mentioned are List C licenses.

 Not sure if you’re a resident?
 In order to be considered a resident, you must have lived in Colorado, continuously, at least six months prior to application or purchase of a license.
 Individuals on active duty and full-time students are exempted from this requirement; Students, however, must have been enrolled for six months prior to applying for, or purchasing, a license.
 View the latest brochure and read about the residency qualifications.

 So, how do you go about getting a preference point?
 If you are unsuccessful in drawing your first choice on your application, you are awarded a single preference point.
 Another option is to apply directly for a preference point as your first choice, then you can choose other licenses as your 2nd, 3rd, or 4th choice.
-(The hunt code for a preference point for elk is E-P-999-99-P.)
+(The hunt code for a preference point for elk is E-P-999-99-P).

 How Much Is This Going To Cost?

 In addition to the cost of the license, anyone between the ages of 18–64 is required to purchase a Habitat Stamp.
 If the Habitat Stamp is purchased concurrently with the license, the cost is $10 and is required with the licenses purchased.
 A lifetime habitat stamp is available for $300.25.
-(Just a note: your license will not be mailed until you purchase a Habitat Stamp, so it’s a good idea to purchase it at the same time you apply for your license.
-There’s even a check box on the application to help you with this.)

 Refer to the Big Game Brochure for the application deadline and Mark Your Calendar!

 Last year, I was planning an elk hunt for my dad, my best friend from college, and myself.
 Since I was the one who lived in Colorado, I was the one put in charge of planning all the details: food, camp supplies, transportation to our hunting area, and lining up a friend who owns horses to haul everything in and out.
-I found a great area through my summer scouting the previous year and the tags were pretty easy to get—each year everyone who applied as a 1st Choice to this area drew a tag.
+I found a great area through my summer scouting the previous year and the licenses were pretty easy to get—each year everyone who applied as a 1st Choice to this area drew a license.
 I called my dad with great excitement to tell him what to do.

 “Ugh!
 This sounds complicated" he said.
 "Can I give you my information and you can just apply for me?”

-“Dad", I replied, "it’s real simple.
+“Dad", I replied, "It’s real simple.
 Just go online and fill out the application.
 You can’t make a mistake.
 Here’s the hunt code . . ."

 “Why do they have to make it so complicated?!
-It’s not like that in Pennsylvania” he added.
+It’s not like that in Pennsylvania,” he added.

 Don’t let the application process scare you.
 Just as proper preparation will set you up for a successful hunt, you can’t hunt without an elk license.
 Come September, the bulls will start bugling and hundreds of hunters will take to the field.
 Will you be among them?